mrsammydj/NASA-Hackathon-2024/README.md

 - **TypeScript**: Provides type safety and better code quality during development.
 - **TailwindCSS**: Utilized for rapid and clean styling, making our web interface responsive and visually appealing.
 - **Shadcn UI**: A component library used for creating intuitive and modern UI elements.
+- **Pandas**: A powerful data manipulation and analysis library for Python, used to handle and process large datasets effectively.
+- **Plotly**: A versatile library for creating interactive plots and visualizations, allowing for an engaging presentation of asteroid data analysis, which enhances the user experience within the web application.

 ## 📜 Installation Guide